rupok/greenmetrics/README.md

 - **Data Pruning**: Remove old data to keep your database lean and efficient
 - **Manual Controls**: Run aggregation and pruning operations on demand
 - **Schedule Settings**: Configure automatic maintenance schedules
+- **Data Export/Import**: Export data in CSV, JSON, or PDF formats, and import previously exported data with options to skip, replace, or merge duplicates

 ### Advanced Reporting